Tonpattra/Predicting-Car-Price-Application/Homework/HW1_App_Predicting Car Price/Readme.md

 - Develop a web-based application that contains the model.
 Here you will be tasked to self-study how to deploy the model into production.
 Here are some guidelines:
 - Here you have multiple options.
 Those who are veteran web developer may prefer their own web app stack which is welcomed.
-1) Users enter the domain on their browser.
+  - Users enter the domain on their browser.
 They land on your page.
-2) (optional) Users may need to navigate to a prediction page.
+  - (optional) Users may need to navigate to a prediction page.
-3) Users read the instruction given on the page that instructs them on how the prediction works.
+  - Users read the instruction given on the page that instructs them on how the prediction works.
-4) Users find the input form, put in the appropriate data, and click submit.
+  - Users find the input form, put in the appropriate data, and click submit.
-5) Note that if users do not have information on certain field, you have to allow users to skip that field.
-In that case, we recommend you to fill the missing field with imputation technique you have learned in the class.
+  - Note that if users do not have information on certain field, you have to allow users to skip that field.In that case, we recommend you to fill the missing field with imputation technique you have learned in the class.
-6) A moment later (depending on your model and hardware performance), the result is returned and printed below the form.
+  - A moment later (depending on your model and hardware performance), the result is returned and printed below the form.

 ## Results :How to use Applications